 Constant changes are hard to implement in a company and can bring a lot of difficulties along.
-Don’t try to implement everything at once, because that might not work out the way you think.
-Innovation requires planning.
+Don't try to implement everything at once, because that might not work out the way you think.
+Innovation requires innovative thinking.
 Select only the technologies which will work best with your product.

 Ease of compliance